 There have been only three times when I had difficulty getting paid.
 All were in the mid-1980s when I was just starting out:

-1) My first corporate customer was a small pharmaceutical company.
+1) My first corporate customer was a very small pharmaceutical company.
 The company wanted the photos shot on transparency film because the images were for a slide presentation.
 I asked if they also wanted prints.
 No, they did not want prints, only slides.
 The job was done and the slides were delivered.
 The customer refused to pay because I did not deliver prints.

 2) I shot an advertising photo for a Toronto restaurant.
 The restaurant owner never paid.
 So I filed a lawsuit in small claims court.
-I then found out that the owner was also being sued for not paying rent or taxes.
-It also came to light that the owner had several “undocumented” people working for him and they were paid $2/hour.
+I then found out that the owner was also being sued for not paying rent or utility bills.
+It also came to light that the owner had several “undocumented” people working for him and they were paid only $2/hour.
 A few weeks later I found out that the owner was facing criminal charges for allegedly assaulting some of his female employees.
 A few more weeks later, the restaurant was shut down by the city.
 This was the only time I didn’t get paid.

 3) After a photo of mine was published in a boating magazine, someone contacted me and asked to buy a large print of the photo.
 The image was shot on transparency and a 24″ x 36″ Cibachrome print was made by a pro lab.
 The matted and framed print was delivered along with an invoice for $900 which they never paid.